NHACP-IF/NHACP-specification/nhacp-specification.md

 Possible responses: OK, ERROR

-If a write originates at or beyond the underlying storage object's end-of-file or therwise crosses the end-of-file, then the underlying storage object SHOULD be implicitly enlarged to accommodate the write.
+If a write originates at or beyond the underlying file object's end-of-file or therwise crosses the end-of-file, then the underlying file object SHOULD be implicitly enlarged to accommodate the write.
 For writes that originate beyond end-of-file, the region between the old end-of-file and the newly-written region MUST be implicitly zero-filled.
-If a server implementation does not support extending the underlying storage object, then the server MUST return an error without performing the write operation.
+If a server implementation does not support extending the underlying file object, then the server MUST return an error without performing the write operation.

+If the underlying file object cannot be accessed at arbitrary offsets, then STORAGE-PUT MUST fail with an ESEEK error.

 ### GET-DATE-TIME